What is a unifying theme? And how can it help sell your product or service?

-Some days I will put on my iPod, I turn on and let it choose a set of songs for me.
+Some days I will put on my music, I turn it on and let it choose a set of songs for me.

 By the time it's playing its third Sting song, I decide—yup, let's just turn off the random selection, and let me listen to the entire Sting series of albums.
-On other days, I will go right to the iPod, put on the Sting album, knowing just what I want to hear for the next hour or so.
+On other days, I will go straight to the Sting album, knowing just what I want to hear for the next hour or so.

 But how did I end up bugging my wife for the next 72 songs of Sting?

 I do so by choosing a unifying theme.
 Whether the music plays just one Sting song after another, or chooses from a selection to bring up the same Sting-genre of music, it's using a theme to make the music appealing to me.
 And this same concept applies to your products and courses.

 So let's just clarify: What is a unifying theme?